aosabook/500lines/image-filters/image-filters.markdown

 Once we’ve extracted the "dominant" hue, we can choose to either show or hide it in the image.
 We can show the dominant hue with varying tolerance (ranges around it that we will accept).
-Pixels that don’t fall into this range can be changed to grayscale, by setting the value based on the brightness.
+Pixels that don’t fall into this range can be changed to grayscale by setting the value based on the brightness.
 \aosafigref{500l.imagefilters.showdominant} shows the dominant hue determined using a hue range of 240, and with varying tolerance.
 The tolerance is the amount either side of the most popular hue that gets grouped together.